DannyBen/victor-book/src/index.md

 ||| SVG Elements

-Add SVG elements with attributes by calling methods with the desired tag name:
+Add SVG elements with attributes by calling methods with the desired tag name.

 ||| :icon-ruby: